Welcome to FYI Alexandria!

 At its December 12 meeting, City Council honored local, regional, state and federal first responders for their swift and courageous response to the June 14 shooting incident at Eugene Simpson Stadium Park.
 On that day, a gunman opened fire on members of Congress and Congressional staffers during a baseball practice at the park.

-The proclamation honored United States Capitol Police Special Agents and Alexandria Police Officers for their swift and life-saving response during the initial moments of the incident, and lauded the efforts of the Alexandria Police Department, Alexandria Fire Department, Alexandria Sheriff's Office, Alexandria Department of Emergency Communications and Virginia State Police for their valor and professionalism in their response to the incident and its aftermath.
+The proclamation honored United States Capitol Police Special Agents and Alexandria Police Officers for their swift and life-saving response during the initial moments of the incident, and lauded the efforts of the Alexandria Police Department, Alexandria Fire Department, Alexandria Sheriff's Office, Alexandria Department of Emergency & Customer Communications and Virginia State Police for their valor and professionalism in their response to the incident and its aftermath.
 The proclamation also recognized the work of local, state and federal agencies and public safety partners, nongovernmental organizations, and others who aided in the response on the day of the incident and during the weeks that followed.

 The City is Prepared for Winter Weather